inciteful-xyz/inciteful-blog/_posts/2021-10-11-testing-mag-replacements.md

 Their search endpoint is basically an exposed Elastic Search Cluster that contains their entire corpus.
 You can see the documentation [here](https://docs.api.lens.org/request-scholar.html).
 But in the end there are a few outcomes from this:

-- You can query the hell out of it in pretty much any way you want
+- You can query in pretty much any way you want
 - It's not as fast as a purpose-built endpoint
 - It's complicated to get what you want out of it

-For example, you can do a full text search across the entire corpus relatively quickly, but the results  multi-word queries are pretty bad because, by default, elastic search does an `OR` boolean search on the multiple words.
+According to their docs, there are 61 searchable fields and 13 pre-defined filters.
+Giving you a lot of flexibility.
+But that doesn't come without it's own problems.
+For example, you can do a full text search across the entire corpus relatively quickly, but the results for multi-word queries are pretty bad because, by default, elastic search does an `OR` boolean search on the multiple keywords.
 It also does not give extra weight to those items which contain both words let alone items that contain both words next to each other.
 In addition to the above problems, it will also do a full text search across every field.
-This includes field of study, journal title, author names, etc.  So be sure to specify which fields you want to search.
+This includes field of study, journal title, author names, etc.  So be sure to specify which fields you want to search and how important each of the fields are.

 The query I ended up with when using the full text search on Inciteful was: